murri06/hillel-project-19/README.md

-# Project 18 for Hillel
+# Project 19 for Hillel
-Working with Database using Eloquent and simple connections
+Using validation rules

 to use it, clone the repo and use command <br>
 `./vendor/bin/sail up`